bennett-felix-software/bfbbfb/README.md

-bfbbfb: Bennett & Felix's Best Brainfuck from Brainfuck (compiler)
+bfbbfb: Bennett and Felix Bootstrap Brainfuck from Brainfuck
 ---

-Pronounced bfbbfb.
-The compiler is silent.
+We wrote a brainfuck compiler in brainfuck (sorta).

-to run:
+To run:
 ```
 git clone https://github.com/fprasx/bbffbf
 pip install -e bbffbf